Corruption in South Africa: Political corruption

-BEE and BBBEE requirements have been used to facilitate stated capture in South Africa with government contracts improperly awarded, at inflated prices, to politically connected "tenderpreneurs," sometimes to the detriment of quality and service delivery.
-A notable criticism of BBBEE is that the policy has been co-opted and repurposed by factions and powerful members of South Africa's political elite, mostly within the governing African National Congress (ANC), for the purposes of corrupt self-enrichment at the expense of South Africans who are not politically connected.
-Thereby fueling the growth of corruption within South Africa, reducing economic growth and increasing unemployment.
+BEE and BBBEE requirements have been used to facilitate state capture in South Africa with government contracts improperly awarded, at inflated prices, to politically connected "tenderpreneurs," sometimes to the detriment of quality and service delivery.
+A notable criticism of BBBEE is that the policy has been co-opted and repurposed by factions and powerful members of South Africa's political elite, mostly within the governing ANC, for the purposes of corrupt self-enrichment at the expense of South Africans who are not politically connected, thereby fueling the growth of corruption within South Africa, reducing economic growth and increasing unemployment.
 Moeletsi Mbeki has argued that BEE is the biggest driver of corruption in South Africa.

 BEE fronting

-BEE fronting is an abuse of the rules governing BEE, where qualifying persons are given a seat on the Board of a company while having no decision-making power in the company, in order to qualify the company for government contracts in terms of BEE.
+BEE fronting is an abuse of the rules governing BEE, where qualifying persons are given a seat on the board of a company while having no decision-making power in the company, in order to qualify the company for government contracts in terms of BEE.

 In June 2017, Netcare, a company which operates the largest private hospital network in South Africa, was accused of BEE fronting.
 Since then, 17 other complaints have been filed against various South African companies regarding BEE fronting.
-Related to this is Cadre deployment and employment, which is an official ANC policy to colonize government with officials loyal to the ANC.
+Related to this is Cadre deployment and employment, which is an official ANC policy to colonize the government with officials loyal to the ANC.

 Petty corruption

 Petty corruption is a prevalent issue in South Africa's public service sphere.
 A survey conducted by the ISS National Victims of Crime tested the extent and nature of petty corruption in South Africa.
 One of the main issues highlighted by this survey is South Africans' lack of access to information regarding how to report corrupt acts.
-The fear of facing repercussions for whistle blowing and the pervasive belief that reporting corruption will not cause change are two other concerns revealed by the 2011 survey.
+The fear of facing repercussions for whistle-blowing and the pervasive belief that reporting corruption will not cause change are two other concerns revealed by the 2011 survey.
 Respondents of the survey were most likely to pay bribes to traffic officials, followed by police officers and officials in employment offices.
 These findings support the notion that the perception of corruption in local government departments such as traffic and municipal policing is high.
 The frequency of bribes involving police officers is concerning due to their role in tackling corruption and illicit behavior.
-Only 5.6% of South Africans reported experiencing forms of petty corruption involving either money, favours and gifts.
+Only 5.6% of South Africans reported experiencing forms of petty corruption involving money, favours and gifts.
 Even though the percentage of experienced corruption is low, the high perception of corruption has led respondents to prioritize corruption as the second most prevalent crime in the country.